lwznrx/InternalCooldowns/README.md

 - Copy **`InternalCooldowns-master`** folder to **`Interface\AddOns`** folder, and rename it to **`InternalCooldowns`**
 - Enjoy!

 Not all ICDs are listed, to add one you'll have to edit this file: **`InternalCooldowns\Libs\LibInternalCooldowns-1.0\Data.lua`**.
-Contact us when you so, so we update the addon.
+Contact us when you so, so we update the addon, if possible on [this issue](https://github.com/lwznrx/InternalCooldowns/issues/1)